amboltio/DM-i-AI-2022/robot-robbers/README.md

 <p align="left">
   <img src="../images/robot.png" width=250>
 </p>
-You'll have to control in total 5 robots for every game tick.
+You have to control all 5 robots for every game tick.
 Every robot kan only move 1 step at a time in either horizontal, vertical or diagonal direction.
 Movement instructions has to be provided as delta `x`and `y`.

 For example:
 ```python